MIDS-scaling-up/v2/week06/hw/README.md

 sh download.sh
 ```

 Let's grab our image and run it.
-You do n0t need the commented steps, but just so you are aware how it is built.
+You do not need the commented steps, but just so you are aware how it is built.
 ```
 # docker login
 # docker build -t torchimg -f v2/week06/hw/PYTORCH.build .